-With exactly 6 months until admissions tests on the 30th of October 2019, what should you be doing to make sure you nail that test and get your dream offer?
+With 6 months left until Admissions Tests in November, what should you be doing to make sure you nail that test and get your dream offer?

-In this post, we’ll go through what should be your timeline of events from 6 months out until the night before.
-Follow it closely and get the mark you deserve!
+In this post, we’ll go through your timeline of events from 6 months out until the night before.
+Follow it closely and get the score you deserve!

-There is a ton of evidence which proves early, spaced repetition is the best way to revise.
-Sure, you can cram in 8 hours a day for 2-4 weeks, but you won’t do as well as if you did 30 minutes a day for the previous months.
+There is a lot of evidence that proves early, spaced repetition is the best way to revise.
+You can cram in 8 hours a day for 2-4 weeks, but it won’t be as effective as revising 30 minutes a day for the previous months.

 Now is a great time to plan how you’re going to nail the test.
 You’re still in revision mode from mocks and school exams so you’re in the right mindset for this step.
-You know what worked for AS level and you know what didn’t work so well.

 A great way to plan out your revision is to create a timetable starting this month and running all the way until the test date.
 Don’t worry if you have to change things up in future, this is a loosely structured plan which will give you an idea of how much time you have to achieve everything.
 We cover planning revision in more depth in our ‘How to revise effectively‘ article.

 Another benefit of the plan is that you’ll cover all topics equally.
 Of course, if you feel like you need more time on a certain topic, say Section 1 of the TSA, then you can allocate more time for it.